Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 # Encryption plugin library for Azure Cosmos DB Java SDK for Java
-The encryption plugin is under development and not ready to be consumed yet.
+The Azure Cosmos Encryption Plugin is used for encrypting data with user provided key before saving  into CosmosDB and decrypting it when reading back from the database.

 ## Getting started
 ### Include the package